Dachshund Care Guide

 Frequently Asked Questions

-Q: What is the monthly cost of ownership for a Dachshund in India (food, vet, grooming)?
+Q: What is the monthly cost of keeping a Dachshund in India?